 File a written Petition for Admission Pro Hac Vice via the Case Management/Electronic Case Files system;

-Submit an admission fee in an amount set by the Court en banc; and
+Submit an admission fee, including the disciplinary registration fee, in an amount set by the Court en banc; and

-Submit the disciplinary registration fee under Rule 83.5(e).

 Admission.
 If the submitted materials comply with Rule 83.5(h)(3), the Clerk must enter the applicant’s name into the rolls and notify the applicant.
 The applicant may then participate as an attorney in the specified case only.